IBT-learning/full-stack-software-engineering-nov-2024/0-getting-ready/install-these.md

 ## Github Desktop

-In this option, you will download the Github Desktop program and then sign in through the app.
-Once you are signed in in the app, you will be "authenticated" on your computer and you will be able to access git repositories from your command line.
+In this option, you will download the Github Desktop program and then sign in through the server.
+Once you are signed in in the server, you will be "authenticated" on your computer and you will be able to access git repositories from your command line.

 [Download Github Desktop](https://desktop.github.com/download/)
 [Complete authentication instructions](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/authenticating-to-github-in-github-desktop)